Greenland Dog Breed Summary

-They are a very highly prized doggy in their native country though are not discussed as being 'domestic' dogs and would definitely not suit a first time owner, but rather someone who has experience with similar breeds.
+They are very highly prized in their native country though are not discussed as being 'domestic' dogs and would definitely not suit a first-time owner, but rather someone who has experience with similar breeds.

 Fun Fact: They can survive temperatures as low as -60 degrees Celsius!

 |Kennel Club Group||Working|